 Food waste is a major issue in New Zealand, although you may not realise it.
-Every time we throw out food – our bread crusts or last night’s leftovers – it adds up.
+Every time we throw away food – our bread crusts or last night’s leftovers – it adds up.
 Love Food Hate Waste wants to change this.

-In fact, Kiwi households throw out about 79kgs of food each year which is the equivalent in weight to eight sacks of potatoes.
-How do we know this?
+In fact, Kiwi households throw waste 79kgs of edible food each year – this is equivalent in weight to eight sacks of potatoes!
+How do we know how much Kiwis throw away?
 We went through your rubbish.

 We gathered bags that were left out on the street for rubbish collection, opened them and separated out the food.
 We then measured it to get a picture of what Kiwis throw out.
 It was a gross but important thing to do.
 Only by realising what a problem food waste is, can we begin to solve it.

 Did you know...

 Food is wasted at all stages of the supply chain, from what is produced on farms and in factories to the excess that supermarkets throw out.
 However, the largest proportion of food wasted in New Zealand comes from households.

 New Zealand homes throw away 157,398 tonnes of food per year, all of which could have been eaten.
 This is enough food to feed the whole of Dunedin for just under three years!
 Wasting this food costs the average household $644 a year.

 Food waste ends up in the tip, along with the rest of our rubbish.
 When food decomposes without oxygen in the landfill it releases methane which is a harmful greenhouse gas.

 Did You Know...?

 When we waste food, we are also wasting all of the resources that went into making it.